 As we drive along the network of tracks through the park, we look for herds of the endangered Swayne's hartebeest, an Ethiopian endemic subspecies, in addition to greater kudu, waterbuck, oribi and warthog.
 The park also supports a growing lion population, and we do have a small chance of encountering them along the road, early morning.
 Birdlife is also very different here, with rollers and shrikes perched atop the prominent bushes and African orange-bellied parrot and many colourful starling species within the woodlands.

-Accommodation: Aregash Lodge, 2-nights
+Accommodation: Haile Resort, 2-nights

 -